 attends a school or childcare facility where someone has hepatitis

 has been exposed to a friend or relative with the illness

 If you have an older child who volunteers at a first-aid station, hospital, or nursing home, be sure that he or she is aware of proper safety procedures for preventing contact with blood or body fluids.
-You may also want to have your child immunized against hepatitis A and B. Call your doctor if you believe your child may have been exposed to a patient with hepatitis.
+You also may want to have your child immunized against hepatitis A and B. Call your doctor if you believe your child might have been exposed to a patient with hepatitis.

 If you already know your child has hepatitis, call your doctor if you notice any of the following symptoms, which may be signs of liver condition problems: